luow23/FSR/README.md

 # FSR
-A Feature Shuffling and Restoration Strategy for3 Universal Unsupervised Anomaly Detection
+A Feature Shuffling and Restoration Strategy for Universal Unsupervised Anomaly Detection